glli01/glli01/README.md

 🙍‍♂️:
 I am a student at UC San Diego studying Computer Science and Economics, who has recently started a few personal projects.
-If you are interested in any of my work, you can find the links below.
+If you are interested in any of my work, you can find the links below (I do all my own designs as a hobby!).